 Shall I opt for Nuance Power PDF?

-That said, Adobe Acrobat Pro DC requires you to opt for a subscription (it is no longer available for a one-time fee) at 24.99 USD/month or 179.88 USD/year.
-However, Nuance Power PDF Advanced costs you a one-time fee of USD 149.99 and its standard version with fewer business features will cost just USD 99.99.
+Adobe Acrobat Pro DC requires you to opt for a subscription (it is no longer available for a one-time fee) at 24.99 USD/month or 179.88 USD/year.
+However, Nuance Power PDF Advanced costs you a one-time fee of USD 149.99, and its standard version with fewer business features will cost just USD 99.99.